mas-bandwidth/reliable/README.md

 }
 ```

-And for each packet you receive from your socket, call this on the corresponding endpoint:
+For each packet you receive from your udp socket, call this on the endpoint that should receive it:

 ```c
 reliable_endpoint_receive_packet( endpoint, packet_data, packet_bytes );